William Cowper Alexander: Business career

 Alexander was chosen President of the Equitable Life Assurance Society when it was organized in 1859.
-His brother, Presbyterian minister James Waddel Alexander, had become the patron of Equitable founder Henry Baldwin Hyde, and many of the company's original directors were members of Rev. Alexander's Fifth Avenue Presbyterian Church.
+His brother, Presbyterian minister James Waddel Alexander, had become the patron of Equitable founder Henry Baldwin Hyde, and many of the company's original directors were members of Alexander's Fifth Avenue Presbyterian Church.

 Alexander did not assume an active role in management of Equitable business, leaving that to the much younger Hyde, who was named vice president and manager.
 Alexander served as president until his death at his New York City residence in 1874 at the age of 68.
-He was succeeded by Hyde and then by his nephew James Waddell Alexander (1839-1915) after Hyde's death in 1899.
+He was succeeded by Hyde and then by his nephew James Waddell Alexander (1839–1915) after Hyde's death in 1899.

 Alexander never married.
 He was buried in the family plot at Princeton Cemetery.